Shizuka Sugiyama: Deep-Jewels Flyweight Grand Prix

 Sugiyama faced Mikiko Shimizu in the Deep-Jewels Flyweight Grand Prix quarterfinal bout at Deep Jewels 36 on March 12, 2022.
 She won the bout via split decision.

 On May 8, 2022, she was scheduled to face Aoi Kuriyama in the DEEP JEWELS Flyweight Grand Prix semi-final held at Deep Jewels 37.
-However, Kuriyama missed weight, resulting in Sugiyama receiveing a bye to the final.
+However, Kuriyama missed weight, resulting in Sugiyama receiving a bye to the final.
 In the final on the same day, she faced Rin Nakai, losing via armbar at the end of the first round.

+PANCRASE

+Sugiyama made her PANCRASE debut against Emiko Raika at PANCRASE 341 on March 31, 2024.
+She won the fight by unanimous decision.

+On July 21, 2024, she faced the champion Honoka Shigeta in the women's flyweight title match at PANCRASE 346 and won by submission in the first round with a ninja choke.
+She became the fourth Queen of Pancrase in the flyweight division.

 Outside mixed martial arts

 Sugiyama posed for a photobook published by Kamipro and has also appeared in an Internet TV show called Stickam TV.